Mala Scena Theatre

 The Mala Scena Theatre is a theatre in Zagreb, the capital of Croatia.
 It is credited as Croatia's leading theatre for children.
 It is also the oldest private theatre for young audiences in Croatia.
-In 1996, the first Croatian president Franjo Tuđman awarded the founders Vitomir Lončar and Ivica Šimić with the Order of Danica with the figure of Marko Marulić for special merits to culture.
+In 1996, the first Croatian president Franjo Tuđman awarded the founders Vitomira Lončar and Ivica Šimić with the Order of Danica with the figure of Marko Marulić for special merits to culture.
 In 2009, the theatre received the City of Zagreb Plaque for its work.

 In March 2020 the Mala Scena and the Croatian National Theatre announced they would "transfer cultural content from the theatre to the virtual world" in response to the COVID-19 pandemic, as reported by HRT.
 In the midst of the pandemic it received some financial support from the state.

 In recent years the theatre suffered several setbacks, including three bankruptcies, but always managed to get back to its feet.
 Founded in 1989, the theatre has had 126 premieres and 1,200,000 visitors in thirty years, winning a total of 95 awards.